strontic/strontic.github.io/xcyclopedia/library/pcwutl.dll-DF9797A2E4620A0AC18574F72BE6D127.md

 ## Possible Misuse

 *The following table contains possible examples of `pcwutl.dll` being misused.
-While `pcwutl.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `pcwutl.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --